-This outcome will be assessed by means of short answer responses to unseen closed-book questions.
-The assessment will be carried out in controlled conditions.
-The questions must cover all knowledge and skills items and it is envisaged the assessment will take approximately 30-45 minutes.
+This outcome will be assessed by means of closed book short answer questions, carried out under controlled conditions.
+The questions must cover all knowledge and skills items and it is envisaged the assessment will take approximately 30 - 45 minutes.

 Centres must ensure that there are an appropriate number of questions available for any re-assessment to ensure that candidates are not offered an assessment which has been recently undertaken by other candidates.
 Questions must be of the same standard and must present the same level of challenge to candidates.